ETS Europe: History

-Activities

 About 25% of the work carried out by ETS is contracted by the private, not-for-profit firm, the College Board.
 The most popular of the College Board's tests is the SAT, taken by more than 3 million students annually.
 ETS also develops and administers The College Board's Advanced Placement program, which is widely used in US high schools for advanced course credit.

-Criticism
+England and Wales Controversy

 In England and Wales ETS Europe were contracted to operate the National Curriculum assessments on behalf of the government.
 ETS took over this role from Edexcel in 2008.
 The first year of their operation was struck by a number of problems, including the late arrival of scripts to examiners, a database of student entries being unavailable, and countrywide reports of problems with the marking of the papers.
 The opposition Conservative party has criticised the awarding of the contracts to ETS, and produced a dossier listing previous problems with ETS' service.
 Their contract with the QCA was terminated in August 2008: ETS is to pay back £19.5m and cancel invoices worth £4.6m.

-Inquiry

 The UK government asked Lord Sutherland to conduct an inquiry into the failure of the 2008 tests.
 The report included in its main findings: